![]() |

 Appraisal History

-Loan History: Record exhibition dates, venues and the value placed on the work at the time of the loan.
-Make notes about its condition report form each location.
+Loan History: Record exhibition dates, venues, and the value placed on the work at the time of the loan.
+Make notes about the condition report from each location.